Thailand Fertilizers Market Size & Share Analysis - Growth Trends And Forecast (2025 - 2030)

 By Application: Fruits and Vegetables Drive Premium Fertilizer Demand

 Grains and cereals hold 42.1% of the Thailand fertilizers market size in 2024, supported by mechanized paddy fields using site-specific nutrient management.
 While stable export contracts sustain the grains segment, water scarcity poses risks to yields.
-The fruits and vegetables segment projects 6.7% annual growth, driven by premium varieties exported to China, ASEAN countries, and domestic high-end retail markets.
-Farmers increasingly implement drip fertilization and fertigation systems to enhance nutrient uptake and product quality.
+The fruits and vegetables segment is projected to grow at a 6.7% annual rate, driven by premium varieties exported to China, Asia-Pacific countries, and high-end domestic retail markets.
+Farmers are increasingly implementing drip fertilization and fertigation systems to enhance nutrient uptake and improve product quality.

-The commercial crops segment maintains its significance through sugarcane and cassava production, supported by growing bio-ethanol and starch exports.
+The commercial crops segment remains significant, driven by sugarcane and cassava production, which is supported by growing bioethanol and starch exports.
 Climate-smart programs promote pulses and oilseeds as crop diversification options to reduce monoculture risks.
-The ornamental and turf segment, while smaller, generates higher margins in resort areas focused on landscape maintenance.
+The ornamental and turf segment, although smaller, generates higher margins in resort areas that focus on landscape maintenance.
 The expansion of livestock operations increases demand for fertilizers in forage crop production to improve feed quality and digestibility.

 Thailand Fertilizers Market: Market Share by Application